aircloud/webpack-hash-sync/README.md

 ],
 ```

-then each time we use `webpack`, the the file name of javascript file linked by the html will be changed automatically.
+then each time we use `webpack`, the file name of javascript file linked by the html will be synchronized automatically.

 *When we use the webpack hot loading，it is also OK.
 Remember sometimes we may reload the webpage otherwise we may get 404*